montali/CaldaiaPi/README.md

 ## How do we actually use this?

-When the relay is closed, the heatening is OFF.
+When the relay is closed, the heating is OFF.

-When the Pi is powered off and after startup, the pin is in IN mode, on value 1, and the heatening is turned OFF.
+When the Pi is powered off and after startup, the pin is in IN mode, on value 1, and the heating is turned OFF.

-This is the GPIO state when the heatening is OFF:
+This is the GPIO state when the heating is OFF:

 ![OFF](./res/off.png)

-To turn on the heatening, we first have to set the pin to OUT.
+To turn on the heating, we first have to set the pin to OUT.
 To do so:

 ```bash
 gpio mode 0 out
 ```

-This sets the pin to 0, and therefore **turns on the heatening**.
+This sets the pin to 0, and therefore **turns on the heating**.

 ![ON](./res/on.png)

-When the pin is set to 0, the heatening is ON.
-If the heatening is ON and the pin is in OUT mode, we can turn it OFF by using `gpio write 0 1`.
+When the pin is set to 0, the heating is ON.
+If the heating is ON and the pin is in OUT mode, we can turn it OFF by using `gpio write 0 1`.

 ## Automating this shit